-THE LIFE AND DEATH OF ONTLAMETSE PHALASTE April 13, 2017 – Posted in: Life Stories
+THE LIFE AND DEATH OF ONTLAMETSE PHALASTE April 13, 2017 – Posted in: Everyday Living

 I read about the life and death of the South African teenager Ontlametse Phalatse at 18; a child that was born with Progeria, a rare genetic premature aging disorder.
 This struck a lot of nerves for me.
 It wasn’t so much that she died, it was how she lived her life while she was here on earth.
 The estimated life span for a child born with progeria is between late teens and early twenty’s.
 You start life being different, you spend life looking different and you die before you have the maturity to be fully aware of your reality.

 Ontlametse was unfortunately born with this rare disorder but fortunately she dictated the terms on how she was going to live out her limited time on earth.
 With full knowledge of her situation, she spent her life as a motivational coach and a positivity champion; teaching others about the need to be happy, to do more and to live their full lives; always with a huge smile she was known for.
 I find it extremely admirable that even if life had dealt her with the worst blow, she took it with a pinch of salt and still sought to inspire others.

 This spoke so much to me and I found so many lessons in her life and death so I’m sharing with you all in the hope that it speaks to someone else also.

 Below are the 8 things I learnt from the life and death of Ontlametse –